hmans/miniplex/packages/miniplex/README.md

 ### Entities are just normal JavaScript objects

 Entities are just **plain JavaScript objects**, and components are just **properties on those objects**.
 Component data can be **anything** you need, from primitive values to entire class instances, or even [entire reactive stores](https://github.com/hmans/statery).
-Miniplex puts developer experience first, and the most important way it does this is by making its usage feel as natural as possible in a JavaScript setting.
+Miniplex puts developer experience first, and the most important way it does this is by making its usage feel as natural as possible in a JavaScript environment.

-Miniplex does not expect you to programmatically declare component types before using them, but if you're using TypeScript, you can provide a type describing your entities and Miniplex will provide full edit- and compile-time type hints and safety.
+Miniplex does not expect you to programmatically declare component types before using them; if you're using TypeScript, you can provide a type describing your entities and Miniplex will provide full edit- and compile-time type hints and safety.

 ### Miniplex does not have a built-in notion of systems